 Housing – None of the major booking agencies handle the guesthouses on Orchid Island.
 You could quite likely just show up and find one.
 They are unlikely to be fully booked up.
 If you speak Chinese or can get a translator to help you, these websites can help arrange booking a guesthouse or homestay: Lan Se Da Men or Lan Yu Min Su or UU Lanyu.
 They have phone or chat apps to contact.
 A warning: Prices are likely to be high for relatively spartan accommodations.

-If your plan involves staying the night in Taitung, this website is a good source for the available housing options and can arrange booking: Taitung Hotels
+If your plan involves staying the night in Taitung, this website is a good source for the available housing options and can arrange a booking:

 Orchid Island Things to Do (aside from scuba diving)

 Orchid Island is not a bustling tourist destination, but rather is a good place to lay back and enjoy nature, in addition to the scuba diving.
 Exploring the island by hiking, bicycle or scooter is an option.
 Heaven Lake is a good place for a hike.
 Twin Lions Rock is a nice spot for star gazing.
 There are 2 steep roads leading up to the weather station where there are excellent views.
 As time goes on there are more and more bars and restaurants especially catering to tourists, but the local cuisine is unique and interesting, not to mention tasty.
 Visiting Yami villages and meeting the people there and around the island is a cross-cultural experience even for Chinese tourists.
 Naturally, there is also boating and other seaside activities to enjoy.